Chauncey Billups: Back-to-back All-Defensive honors (2004–2006)

 The following season, Billups was named to the 2005 NBA Second All-Defensive Team, along with teammate Tayshaun Prince, while teammate and co-captain of the Pistons Ben Wallace took home the Defensive Player of the Year Award.
 The Pistons reached the 2005 NBA Finals but lost in their bid to repeat as champions to the San Antonio Spurs in seven games.

 In 2006, Billups was co-captain of the team.
-Billups was selected to play in the 2006 NBA All-Star Game as a reserve for the Eastern Conference, along with teammates Richard Hamilton, Rasheed Wallace and Ben Wallace.
+Billups was selected to play in the 2006 NBA All-Star Game as a reserve for the Eastern Conference, along with teammates Rip Hamilton, Rasheed Wallace and Ben Wallace.
 Pistons head coach Flip Saunders coached the Eastern Conference squad and put all four Pistons in the game when the east was falling behind; they were able to get the Eastern All-Star team back in the game.
 During the 2006 NBA All-Star Weekend, Billups participated in the Three-point Shootout contest.
 He was eliminated in the first round of the contest after scoring 12 points.
 Billups called this moment when all four Pistons entered the game at the same time, one of the highlight moments of his career.
 Although he captained the Pistons to a franchise best 64–18 record, they failed to make it to the NBA Finals for the first time in three years.

 Final seasons in Detroit (2006–2008)

-In the 2007 NBA All-Star Game, Billups was chosen as a reserve, along with teammate Richard Hamilton, for the Eastern Conference, despite an injury that kept Billups out of five games early on in the season.
+In the 2007 NBA All-Star Game, Billups was chosen as a reserve, along with teammate Rip Hamilton, for the Eastern Conference, despite an injury that kept Billups out of five games early on in the season.
 Billups also took part in the Shooting Stars Competition alongside former Piston and Detroit Shock head coach Bill Laimbeer and Shock star Swin Cash.
 Team Detroit won the competition with Billups hitting the final half-court shot.

 On July 11, 2007, Billups signed a $46 million, four-year contract with the Pistons (which includes a team option for a fifth year at $14 million).
 He had been an unrestricted free agent for several days after he opted out of the previous contract, which he had signed in 2002.
 Billups was selected to play as a reserve in the 2008 NBA All-Star Game, along with teammates Richard Hamilton and Rasheed Wallace, an injury replacement.

-In the first round of the 2008 NBA playoffs, during Game 3 against the Orlando Magic, Billups injured his right hamstring when Orlando Magic guard Jameer Nelson tangled with Billup's left leg on a drive to the bucket.
+In the first round of the 2008 NBA playoffs, during game 3 against the Orlando Magic, Billups injured his right hamstring when Orlando Magic guard Jameer Nelson tangled with Billup's left leg on a drive to the bucket.
 Billups would sit for the 3 remaining games of the series.
 Billups and the Pistons again made it to the Eastern Conference Finals against the Celtics, but lost the series, 4–2, to the eventual champions.